F1uctus/ttc/README.md

 This NLP library can help you with:

 - Extraction of characters' replicas from literary texts;
-- Classification of the actors owning these replicas.
+- Identification of the actors owning these replicas.

 We aim to achieve the following goals: